davidedelpapa/noorm/README.md

 # NoORM Rust Library
-A No-ORM Rust library to handle SQL in Rust without the use of a ORM
+A No-ORM Rust library to handle SQL in Rust without the use of an ORM

 __WARNING__: Still a concept, not usable yet (it's basically a hello world)